wso2-attic/identity-test-integration/solution05/README.md

-# Solution 18 - Multi-factor authentication for WSO2 Identity Server management console
+# Solution 05 - Multi-factor authentication for WSO2 Identity Server management console

 ## SOLUTION DESCRIPTION

 ### Problem:

--The business users need to access multiple service providers supporting multiple heterogeneous identity federation protocols.

--Each service provider needs to define an authorization policy at the identity provider, to decide whether a given user is eligible to log into the corresponding service provider.

--For example, one service provider may have a requirement that only the admin users will be able to login into the system after 6 PM.

--Another service provider may have a requirement that only the users from North America should be able to login into the system.
+-Enable MFA for the WSO2 Identity Server Management Console.

+-In other words, the Identity Server’s Management Console itself must be protected with MFA.

 ### Solution: